Skip to Main Content

 Each of the crosiers comes with a base or stand.
 The base allows the crosier to stand straight wherever they are stationed.

-"I have learned much about making the crosiers over the years.
-At first, I cut out the shape from a board.
-I now use the strips and lamination," Scanson said.
-"Getting the base shaped so that the crosier will stand straight up and down requires a base that is crafted with two levels, cutting the wood with the grain, and precisely locating the placement of the cut-by-cut hole for the crosier."
+"I have learned much about making the crosiers over the years," Scanson said.
+"Getting the base opening shaped so that the crosier will stand straight up and down requires a base that is crafted with two levels, cutting the top level of wood with the grain, and precisely locating the placement of the cut-by-cut for that specific crosier.”

 Scanson sews a black canvas carrying case for each crosier and a separate case for each base.
 The carrying case allows easy travel wherever the bishops want to use them.